ladukeisaiah/portfolio-website/README.md

 #Portfolio Website

-This project is a Next.JS project designed to showcase various projects I have completed and links to see these projects in my Github.
+Welcome to my portfolio website project, a dynamic showcase of my work, built with Next.js.
+This site not only highlights the projects I've completed but also offers direct links to their respective repositories on GitHub, making it a comprehensive display of my technical capabilities.

 ## the Design

-The design of the web app is to be a single page application built with design customizations TailWind CSS, framer-motion, react-type-animation, HTML, and JS.

-This project showcases good design principles to display achievements, skills, education, and experience in an easy to read format.

-The web app also uses an API for Sender that allows us to have email submissions from prospective clients or employers.
+Designed as a single-page application, my portfolio leverages Tailwind CSS for custom aesthetics, framer-motion for smooth animations, react-type-animation for dynamic typing effects, alongside HTML and JavaScript.
+This combination not only showcases sound design principles but also my front-end development skills, providing a user-friendly interface to display achievements, skills, education, and experience.
+Furthermore, the integration of an API for Sender enables direct email submissions, enhancing communication with prospective clients or employers.

+This project is a testament to my ability to create visually appealing and functionally robust web applications.
+Through it, I demonstrate a keen eye for design, a knack for front-end technologies, and a commitment to presenting information in an accessible, engaging manner.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).